-Most Recent Observation:
+Most Recent Observations:

 I have been employed with various Internet endeavors since the 1990s.
 I have worked as a web designer, developer, project manager, team lead, and consultant for a few decades, and I feel I can assert that I have a valid opinion when it comes to the internet related technology opinions expressed here.
+In addition, I have been a performing musician for more than a decade, and although I do not claim to be an expert, I can at least say comfortably that I am experienced.

-In closing, I’d like to say thanks for coming to the site and reading some of what I have to say.
+So, thanks for coming to the site and reading some of what I have to say.
 As I mentioned in my first blog post, the point of writing is communication, and while it is possible to write when there are no readers, it is more rewarding when one’s writing can be shared.

 — Brygs, January 2018